la-haute-societe/craft-tarteaucitron/README.md

 ### Checking if a service is enabled

-You may need to check whether or not a service is enabled (as in "enabled in the plugin settings", this has nothing to do with whether or not the user has given its consent) :
+You may need to check whether a service is enabled (as in "enabled in the plugin settings", this has nothing to do with whether the user has given its consent):

 ````twig
 {% if not craft.tarteaucitron.isTwitterEnabled() %}